yakconsulting/spidersoftdev.github.io/content/posts/2023-02-13-chromedp-golang.md

 - docker
 ---

-It's clear what we are trying to achieve, so let's think about the indigents.
-We need something to render a page because, nowadays, almost all pages are rendered with the help of JavaScript.
-Moving on, we also need something to talk to the browser.
-Because our browser is headless, we need to use some API.
-And finally, we need to save the result.
-Getting a result is tricky because browsers are designed to interact with rendered results rather than directly with the source code.
+It's clear what we are trying to achieve, so let's consider the requirements.
+Firstly, we need a tool to render web pages since JavaScript is commonly used nowadays.
+Secondly, we require an API to communicate with the headless browser.
+Lastly, saving the result can be challenging as browsers are designed to interact with rendered results rather than directly with the source code.

 ## Headless browser